Bootstrapping SDK Tests

 Enabling Test Generation

-Navigate to your SDK repo and run the following command:
+Navigate to the SDK repo and run the following command:

 speakeasy configure tests

-Test generation and mock API server generation will be enabled when the following exist in the generation
+Test generation and mock API server generation are enabled when the following exist in the generation

 section of the configuration.